petrosagiakos/filmhub/README.md

 ### Linux
 - clone this repository
 - go inside the repository
-- inside php directory create a folder named movies and a folder named images
 - run ```sudo docker-compose up -d```
 - run ```sudo docker-compose start```
 - go to ```http://127.0.0.1:8083``` in your browser